micaelaneus/strength-as-ccoty/00-getting-started.md

 Thank you for joining a worldwide community of radical witches!

-We made this guide to working with Strength to serve your growth and well-being, as well as support your participation in collective movements.
+We made this guide to working with Strength to serve your growth and support your participation in collective movements.
 It blends tarot, ritual, and astrology into a holistic esoteric practice.
 When combined with an antiauthoritarian ethos and made manifest by principled direct action, we call this practice *radical witchcraft*.

 Working with the tarot requires imagination, introspection, and a willingness to explore our unconscious minds.
 Each card depicts scenes with rich symbolic meanings.
 Interpreting them broadens the range of possibilities we see for our inner lives, our relationships, and our presence in society.
 This capacity to unlock potential is why you may hear the 78 cards in a tarot deck referred to as *keys*.
 When we use ritual and reflection to turn each key, a door within our psyches swings open.
 Because every archetypal key fits a different door, the tarot gives us nearly infinite room to expand in every conceivable direction.

 Doing this work communally has special value, and that requires a shared key commonly called the Collective Card of the Year.
 We use the most popular method for determining this year's card: adding the digits of the year together and matching the sum (8) to an ordered list of 22 archetypes known as the Major Arcana.

-Because 2 + 0 + 2 + 4 = 8, we will work with the Eighth key, Strength, and honestly, we're so relieved!
+Because 2 + 0 + 2 + 4 = 8, we will work with the Eighth Key, Strength, and honestly, we're so relieved!
 This card swoops in like a superhero right when we anticipate a series of political and ecological perils, but not quite like in the comics.
 No, we must do the hard work ourselves.
-What Strength gives us is inspiration, analytic tools, and a sense of focus that gives us a chance to get over the hurdles headed our way.
+Strength gives us is inspiration, and analytic tools to get over the hurdles headed our way.

-This first section lays out the essential equipment, concepts, and methods used throughout the next five parts, each devoted to activating the Strength archetype with a witchy tool.
+This introduction lays out the essential equipment, concepts, and methods used throughout the rest of the guidebook.
 Saddle up those brooms, witches!
 It's time to ride.

 ## HOW TO USE THIS GUIDE

-We present five methodologies for working with Strength that both reinforce and complicate one another, each in its own chapter, along with structured exercises to familiarize you with how to put them into action.
+In the following sections, we present five methods for working with Strength along with structured exercises to familiarize you with how to put them into action.

 **Part I: Tarot** covers the symbols and traditional interpretations of the card including its shadows.